Skip to main content

 (A) Purpose

-Under Ohio law, all discoveries or inventions resulting from research or investigations conducted in any college or university are the sole property of the university.
-The purpose of this rule is to establish a framework for university intellectual property protection and development that will transfer the benefits of its innovations to society, and at the same time, obtain appropriate financial gains for the university and its inventors.
+Under Ohio law, all discoveries or inventions resulting from research or investigations conducted in any Ohio public college or university are the sole property of the university.
+The purpose of this rule is to establish a framework for university intellectual property protection and development that will transfer the benefits of its innovations to society, and at the same time, obtain appropriate financial gains for the university and its inventors as appropriate.

 (B) Scope

-(1) This rule applies to all discoveries, inventions, or innovations made by any university employee if such discovery or invention was:
+(1) This rule applies to all discoveries, innovations, or inventions, made by any university employee if such discovery, invention, or innovation was:

-(a) The result of research carried on by or under the direction of any university employee, the cost of which was paid for, in whole or in part, with funds of, under the control of, or administered by university; or
+(a) The result of research by, or under the direction of, any university employee, the cost of which was paid for, in whole or in part, with funds from, under the control of, or administered by, the university.
+This includes all grant funds under the control of a university employee regardless of the source; or

-(2) Inventions not involving any university funds, equipment, facilities, or personnel are the property of the inventor, so long as the invention, discovery, or innovation is not in a substantive area of research in which the inventor is customarily engaged on behalf of the university.
+(2) Inventions not involving any university funds, equipment, facilities, or personnel (or a de minimus amount) are the property of the inventor, so long as the discovery, innovation, or invention is not in a substantive area of research in which the inventor is customarily engaged on behalf of the university.

 (C) Definitions